ruysay/landmarkRemark/README.md

 # Landmark Remark Native Android App

 Landmark Remark native Android app fulfills the backlogs below by integrating Google Map SDK and Firebase services.
-This app uses MVVM architecture to enable a clear flow making the code easier to maintain and extend in the future.
+This app uses MVVM architecture to ensure a clear flow, allows ease of maintaining the code and scalability in the future.

 # Backlog
-Below sub-tasks are created to estimate the efforts to complete the requirements
+Below sub-tasks are created to detail the efforts and steps taken to fulfill the requirements

 ### 1. As a user (of the application) I can see my current location on a map
    - Implementation of UI design
       - ExploreFragment
       - Google MapView
    - Implementation of Working flow
       - Add Google Mapview to ExploreFragment
        - Map info, marker and gesture operation

 ### 2. As a user I can save a short note at my current location